nfarina/homebridge-tesla/README.md

 Asking Siri about your car, like "What's the charge level?" or "Is the trunk open?" will _not_ wake up the car.
 This is because Siri asks a lot in the background and we don't want this to impact the car's battery life.

-If you ask your car if the trunk is open, and the car is awake already, the plugin will query the car and you'll get the right answer.
+If you ask Siri if the trunk is open, and the car is awake already, the plugin will query the car and you'll get the right answer.
 If the car is asleep, the plugin will return the last-known value, which may be wrong.

 If you require the correct answer, you'll need to wake the car up first.
 You can do this by turning on the special "Connection" switch.
 This switch is not subject to the default five-second timeout, so if Siri thinks the switch is on, it's on for real and you can read accurate data about the car.